christianh814/kubernetes-toolbox/README.md

 # Bootstrap Worker Nodes

-This part is the easiest; you just run the `kubeadm join ...` command WITHOUT the `--experimental-control-plane` flag
+This part is the easiest; you just run the `kubeadm join ...` command WITHOUT the `--control-plane` flag

 On the 3 workers run the following